 Even someone receiving hospice care should have their blood pressure checked regularly, whether it’s a nurse measuring this or visiting a provider’s office, fire department or pharmacy.

-Home health professionals in the Cedar Rapids area will likely test it at every visit, and encourage caregivers or family member with this skill to test it more often if the client is in poor health or high risk.
+Home health professionals in the Cedar Rapids area will likely test it at every visit, and encourage caregivers or family member with this skill to test it more often if the patient is in poor health or high risk.

 For more information visit Above and Beyond Home Health Care.